 All male student must wear:

 - TLC Learning branded polo shirt.
-Two polos are supplied as part of your tuition fee – you can purchase additional polos or replacement(s).
+One polo is supplied as part of your tuition fee – you can purchase additional polos or replacement(s).

 - Dark colour (black, navy, charcoal):

 - plain cardigan, jumper or vest